lupyuen/lupyuen.github.io/src/lte.md

 -   How we __power up__ the LTE Modem

 -   __Programming the LTE Modem__ with UART, USB and Apache NuttX RTOS

+We'll share more details when the LTE Modem is responding OK to UART and USB on NuttX!

 Meanwhile please check out the other articles on NuttX for PinePhone...